-- Keep calm - Alert those around you - Follow instructions received via sms/text, desktop computer alerts, emails, emergency broadcasts or other means - · If no instructions have been provided, use your best judgment and common sense - If you require urgent assistance, call your Campus Security (Unisafe) or Emergency Services - If internet access is available updates and information will be available on the University home page waikato.ac.nz or emergency.waikato.ac.nz - If internet access is disrupted, information will be relayed by the most suitable available means - Follow any directions given by a Floor/Building Warden, Campus Security (Unisafe) and Emergency Services staff.
+- Keep calm - Alert those around you - Follow instructions received via sms/text, desktop computer alerts, emails or other - If no instructions have been provided, use your best judgment and common sense - If you require urgent assistance, call Emergency Services by phoning 111 (or 1-111 from a University landline) - If internet access is available, updates and information will be available on the University home page waikato.ac.nz or emergency.waikato.ac.nz - If internet access is disrupted, information will be relayed by the most suitable available means - Follow any directions given by a Floor/Building Warden and Emergency Services staff.

-Evacuation procedure
+Evacuation procedures

-Evacuation is defined as the rapid removal of people from immediate or threatened danger in a safe and orderly manner.
+Evacuation is the rapid removal of people from immediate or threatened danger in a safe and orderly manner.
 Evacuation from your current location, building or campus may be required to ensure the safety of staff, students and other campus users in an emergency event.

-- Move quickly and calmly keep noise to a minimum - Remain calm, and attempt to calm anyone who appears anxious - Check all areas especially toilets, storage areas and lecture theatres - Evacuate to a safe area clear of all buildings, roads and potential hazards - DO NOT: - use lifts, only use the stairs - carry food or drink - go back to get your cell phone, or take your personal items with you - re-enter the building until the "ALL CLEAR" has been given - panic or run
+- Move quickly and calmly keep noise to a minimum - Remain calm, and attempt to calm anyone who appears anxious - Check all areas especially toilets, storage areas and lecture theatres - Evacuate to a safe area clear of all buildings, roads and potential hazards - DO NOT: - use lifts, only use the stairs - carry food or drink - Do not go back to get your cell phone, or take your personal items with you - re-enter the building until the "ALL CLEAR" has been given - panic or run